JouBarzdukas/competitive-programming-visualizer/README.md

-# competitive-programming-visualizer
+# Competitive Programming Visualizer
-AI animation maker for any competitive programming question
+Converts competitive programming problems into animated explainer videos with code visualization and text-to-speech narration.
+Supports question URLs from LeetCode, Codeforces, and more.
+Built with Manim.